SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 the type of ``x`` in ``var x : Int = 0`` is inferred by first checking the type of ``0`` and then passing this type information up to the root (the variable ``x``).

-In Swift, type information may also flow in the opposite direction---from the root down to the leaves.
+In Swift, type information can also flow in the opposite direction---from the root down to the leaves.
 In the following example, for instance, the explicit type annotation (``: Float``) on the constant ``eFloat`` causes the numeric literal ``2.71828`` to have type ``Float`` instead of type ``Double``.::

-    val e = 2.71828
+    let e = 2.71828
     // e : Double = 2.71828
-    val eFloat : Float = 2.71828
+    let eFloat : Float = 2.71828
     // eFloat : Float = 2.71828

 Type inference in Swift operates at the level of a single expression or statement.